eu-digital-identity-wallet/eudi-lib-jvm-presentation-exchange-kt/README.md

 ## In a nutshell

-Presentation exchange is a specification that defines:
+[Presentation Exchange v2](https://identity.foundation/presentation-exchange/spec/v2.0.0/) is a specification that defines:

 * A way for the `Verifier` to describe proof requirements in terms of `PresentationDefintion` object
 * A way for the `Holder` to describe submissions of proofs that allign with those requirements in terms of a `PresentationSubmission`